-- A7.52 In some circumstances, communications services may be marketed and sold to subscribers together as part of a bundle.
-Such a bundle may include some services subject to conditions C1.6 to C1.9 and some not.
-It will be a question of fact and proper contractual construction as to whether all the services comprised in any such bundle are: - i) governed by one set of terms and conditions that comprise a single contract; - ii) purportedly subject to separate terms and conditions for each service but which in reality comprise a single contract (as may be the case where, for example, the subscriber is required to pay a single price for the bundle as a whole); or - iii) subject to separate terms and conditions for each service such that each service can properly be said to be subject to separate contracts. - A7.53 In the first two circumstances, Ofcom is likely to treat conditions C1.6 to C1.9 as applying to the whole contract even if there are elements within it which, on their own, are not subject to that condition.
-We would be likely to regard any mid-contract increase in the agreed core subscription price to be materially detrimental (or likely to be materially detrimental) for the purposes of conditions C1.6 to C1.9.
+- A6.62 In some circumstances, communications services may be marketed and sold to subscribers together as part of a bundle.
+Such a bundle may include some services subject to Conditions C1.6-C.1.9-C1.14-C1.17 and some not.
+It will be a question of fact and proper contractual construction as to whether all the services comprised in any such bundle are: - a) governed by one set of terms and conditions that comprise a single contract; - b) purportedly subject to separate terms and conditions for each service but which in reality comprise a single contract (as may be the case where, for example, the subscriber is required to pay a single price for the bundle as a whole); or - c) subject to separate terms and conditions for each service such that each service can properly be said to be subject to separate contracts. - A6.63 In the first two circumstances, Ofcom is likely to treat Conditions C1.6-C.1.9-C1.14-C1.17 as applying to the whole contract even if there are elements within it which, on their own, are not subject to that condition.
+We would be likely to regard any mid-contract increase in the agreed Core Subscription Price to be materially detrimental (or likely to be materially detrimental) for the purposes of Conditions C1.6-C.1.9-C1.14-C1.17.